ffraile/operations-research-notebooks/docs/source/index.rst

 .. operations_research documentation master file, created by sphinx-quickstart on Wed Dec 30 13:45:59 2020.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Notebooks for Operations research
 ===============================================

+.. only:: html
 Prorogue
 """"""""
 Welcome to the *Notebooks for Operations Research* interactive book!
 This book contains